X Parties – Singapore 1945

 This party tunnelled in the vicinity of Jurong Road.
 The AIF contingent was housed in nearby huts.
 There were three 2/4th men in this party including Baschek.

 There were 1,000 POWs in this Party to dig tunnels in the hills about 2-3 miles from Changi Gaol Camp.
-Jim Duncan was one of three 2/4th men in this Party.
+Jim Duncan was one of four 2/4th men in this Party.
 You can read Duncan’s description.

 Other 2/4th men who worked on this project included